 The project results in a method for adapting electrical installations to DC installations for homes including new components / products.
-Special attention is paid to the final cost of this adjustment to stimulate purchase by homeowners.
-There is support for direct current from consumers as well as current and future professionals.
+Special attention is paid to the final cost of this adjustment to stimulate homeowner purchases.
+There is support for DC from consumers as well as current and future professionals.
 In addition, such DC installations widely used in homes have a positive effect on:

 - integration and use of renewable energy sources

 - energy efficiency in homes and offices

 - the controllability of energy flows in homes; such a smart network brings self-sufficiency within reach

 - the business case of owners of renewable energy generation installations in the event of the loss or modification of the existing netting scheme; and the congestion management on the existing electricity grid, which means that planned grid reinforcement can be greatly reduced.